-The best time of year to visit Gooseberry Falls depends on how you want to see it—these waterfalls are definitely not the one-season destination.
+The best time of year to visit Gooseberry Falls depends on how you want to see it—these waterfalls are definitely not a single-season destination.
 Some people are attracted by spring runoff.
 However, the gushing flow may also occur in summer or fall after torrents.
-In summer, you can swim in the pools at the bottoms of the falls when the flow is low.
+In the summer, you can swim in the pools at the bottoms of the falls when the flow is low.
 Note that in June and August, the park tends to be packed too.
-Fall foliage season is absolutely grand.
+Fall foliage season is absolutely grandiose.
 Still, many favor winter for the wondrous frozen waterfalls along with skiing and snowshoeing options.
 Gooseberry Falls State Park is open daily from 9 am to 4 pm, with extended evening hours in summer.
 So the final decision on when to go is up to you.

 Gooseberry Falls facts

 The Upper Falls nestled just north (upstream) of the Hwy 61 Road Bridge plunges 30 feet (9 m) into the Gooseberry River.
 The Middle and Lower Falls sit downstream of the bridge and measure 60 feet (18 m) together.
 The river advances down through the lovely piece of Minnesota's forests, draining into splendid Lake Superior.
 The earliest documented mentions of Gooseberry Falls and River date back to 1670.
-A French explorer Grosseilliers could have named the river after himself, for "grosseilliers" is French for "gooseberries."
+A French explorer Grosseilliers could have had named the river after himself, for "grosseilliers" is French for "gooseberries."
 Another version has it that the native peoples attributed the name to the river.

 How to get to Gooseberry Falls?